brimorlabs/rdpieces/README.md

 - May require some additional Perl modules
 - On Windows, highly suggest using Strawberry Perl
 - Users must have Imagemagick installed on their system, as that program does most of the heavy lifting.
 Please visit https://imagemagick.org and install imagemagick if you have not done so already

+### Test-Cache-Files.zip

+This contains a total of three RDP Bitmap Cache file that you can use for testing.
+Many thanks to Kat Hedley [@4enzikat0r] (https://twitter.com/4enzikat0r) for providing them!